 In order for the wood burning stove to function at optimum efficiency, air is needed for the combustion process.
 There must be sufficient fresh air coming into the room containing the wood burning stove.
 In very well-insulated houses, or houses with powerful cooker hoods and/or air conditioning systems, a vacuum can be created around the wood burning stove, leading to smoke leakage and poor combustion.
 In these circumstances, it might be necessary to open a window to provide air for combustion and to equalize the vacuum.
 Alternatively, you could fit an air vent in the room containing the wood burning stove.
-The amount of air needed for combustion is 25 m3/h.
+The amount of air needed for combustion is 25 m/h.
+Air vents must be positioned where they cannot be blocked.